-Since 2007, the company has raised $3.1 billion in equity capital commitments from institutional investors through two funds to acquire and operate a balanced portfolio of oil and gas properties in Southern Oklahoma and the Oklahoma Panhandle, the Permian Basin of West Texas and New Mexico, along the Texas Gulf Coast,
+Since 2007, the company has raised $4.6 billion in equity capital commitments from institutional investors through three funds to acquire and operate a balanced portfolio of oil and gas properties in Southern Oklahoma and the Oklahoma Panhandle, the Permian Basin of West Texas and New Mexico, along the Texas Gulf Coast,

-"Since 2007, Sheridan has raised over $3 billion in equity capital to acquire and add value to assets in mature producing basins."
+"Since 2007, Sheridan has raised $4.6 billion in equity capital to acquire and add value to assets in mature producing basins."

 The success of Sheridan's first $1.3 billion fund led to its second private placement in November 2010 with total equity commitments of $1.8 billion.
 Not dissimilar from Fund I, Sheridan II's objective is to acquire mature producing properties that complement existing operations and to seek opportunities for extending the company's business model.
 By

-March 2013, employing a combination of equity commitments and debt financing, the funds had completed
+March 2013, employing a combination of equity commitments and debt financing, the first two funds had completed

 eight acquisitions for an aggregate purchase price of $5.2 billion.